katbella/monorepo-test/README.md

 ### Issues

 * Interface export isn't working 100%, so prop documentation is not showing up and I was too tired to troubleshoot it
+* Not sure if the workspaces are set up correctly